cosmos/ibc-go/docs/middleware/ics29-fee/msgs.md

 ## Paying out the escrowed fees

 Following diagram takes a look at the packet flow for an incentivized token transfer and investigates the several scenario's for paying out the escrowed fees.
-We assume that the relayers have registered their counterparty address, detailed in the [fee distribution section](../ics29-fee/fee-distribution.md).
+We assume that the relayers have registered their counterparty address, detailed in the [Fee distribution section](../ics29-fee/fee-distribution.md).

 ![packet-flow-fee](../../assets/fee-mw/feeflow.png)

 - In the case of a successful transaction, `RecvFee` will be paid out to the designated counterparty payee address which has been registered on the receiver chain and sent back with the `MsgAcknowledgement`, `AckFee` will be paid out to the relayer address which has submitted the `MsgAcknowledgement` on the sending chain (or the registered payee in case one has been registered for the relayer address), and `TimeoutFee` will be reimbursed to the account which escrowed the fee.
 - In case of a timeout transaction, `RecvFee` and `AckFee` will be reimbursed.
 The `TimeoutFee` will be paid to the `Timeout Relayer` (who submits the timeout message to the source chain).

-> Please note that fee payments are built on the assumption that sender chains are the source of incentives — the chain that sends the packets is the same chain where fee payments will occur -- please see the [fee distribution section](../ics29-fee/fee-distribution.md) to understand the flow for registering payee and counterparty payee (fee receiving) addresses.
+> Please note that fee payments are built on the assumption that sender chains are the source of incentives — the chain that sends the packets is the same chain where fee payments will occur -- please see the [Fee distribution section](../ics29-fee/fee-distribution.md) to understand the flow for registering payee and counterparty payee (fee receiving) addresses.

 ## A locked fee middleware module